-- If you have leftover fajitas, transfer them to a shallow covered container and refrigerate them within 2 hours—eat them within 4 days.
+- If you have leftover fajitas, transfer them to a shallow covered container and refrigerate them within two hours—eat them within four days.

 - You may freeze fajita filling for longer storage.
-Put the fajitas in an airtight freezer container or zip-close freezer bag and freeze them for 3 to 4 months.
+Put the fajitas in an airtight freezer container or zip-close freezer bag and freeze them for up to three months.

-- Reheat fajitas in a lightly oiled skillet on the stovetop until hot.
+- Reheat defrosted fajitas in a lightly oiled skillet on the stovetop until hot.